lgw2/lgw2.github.io/_teaching/csci132-fall-2022/syllabus.md

 3:10pm-4pm in Reid Hall 103.
 Please bring a laptop to class so that you can participate in the classwork exercises.
 Lectures will be recorded and available if you would like to rewatch them.
-On Thursdays, there is a two-hour lab period in which you can complete the week's lab assignment and get help.
-We will use Discord as the primary method of course communication, and all course information will be posted on this website or on the Discord server; D2L will be used *only* to turn in assignments.
+On Thursdays, there is a two-hour lab period in which you can complete the week's lab assignment and get help from the course assistants.
+We will use
+Discord as the primary method of course communication, and all course information will be posted on this website or on the Discord server; D2L will be used *only* to turn in assignments.